Drupal works on any web server with PHP (greater or equal PHP Version 5.5.9) support.

-Drupal core will work with IIS 5, IIS 6, or IIS 7 if PHP is configured correctly.
+Drupal core will work with IIS 5, IIS 6, IIS 7 or IIS 8 if PHP is configured correctly.

 To achieve clean URLs you may need to use a third party product.
-For IIS 7 you can use the Microsoft URL Rewrite Module or a third party solution.
+For IIS 7 or 8 you can use the Microsoft URL Rewrite Module or a third party solution.

 On IIS 7 Drupal requires Windows 2008 Server SP2 or later for fastCGI support.